cloudmesh-community/sp19-222-100/project-report/report.md

 ## Work Breakdown

-Going through candidates and creating the dataset was an even contriubtion for both contributors.
-The coding aspect was spilt in a way that Jarod set up the kNN algorithm and Merecedes set up training and testing data.
-Both working on docker file.
-The report was broken down in segaments with Mercedes starting and doing the over all outline and Jarod working on the abstact.
-Both colaborators worked evenly and together editing and finalizing the resport for every section.
+Going through candidates and creating the dataset was an even contriubtion from both contributors.
+The coding aspect was spilt in a way that Jarod set up the KNN algorithm and Mercedes set up the training and testing part of the algorithm.
+The dockerfile was worked on by both authors, and running and testing the docker containers was done on Mercedes's computer.
+The report was broken down in segments with Mercedes writing the initial outline and Jarod working on the abstact.
+Both colaborators worked evenly on writing and editing the rest of the sections of the report.

 ## Specification